-COP26: How is Scotland tackling climate change?
+COP27: Is Scotland still leading the way on climate change?

 About 13% of Scotland's emissions come from housing, with most homes (about 80%) still relying on gas central heating systems.

-The target set by ministers is that 50% of all new heating systems being installed should be zero-emissions models by 2025.
+The target set by ministers is that about 50% of all homes will need to convert to a zero or low-emissions heating system by 2030.

 Instead of gas, heating systems should use renewable energy, or rely on low-carbon alternatives such as heat pumps.

+Soaring energy prices have meant those who can afford it have increased demand for home renewables with solar firms struggling to cope with the interest.

-And 20,000 households have benefited from better insulation and new, more efficient - although still often gas - heating systems, funded by the Scottish government.
+About 20,000 households have benefited from better insulation and new, more efficient - although still often gas - heating systems, funded by the Scottish government.

+But the Scottish government has faced recent criticism as revisions to its 2023/24 budget include proposals for almost £133m worth of cuts to energy efficiency schemes.

+The schemes aim to improve the efficiency of public buildings and help people insulate their homes.

 Planting trees